Ceelog/phpdoc-en/src/ref/strings.md

 echo "Hello ", isset($name) ? $name : "John Doe", "!";
 ```

-With concatenation, the period operator has a higher precedence than
+With concatenation, the period operator has the same precedence as the
-both the addition and ternary operators, and so parentheses must be used
+addition operator, and higher precedence than the ternary operator, so
-for the correct behaviour:
+parentheses must be used for the correct behaviour:

 ``` php
 <?php